Fox6935/Kemono-Webnovel-Downloader/README.md

 1. **Install PyInstaller and prerequisit libraries**:

+- Some libraries should already come preinstalled with Python 3.11+

 ```bash
 pip install pyinstaller
 ```
 ```bash
 pip install requests ebooklib
 ```
-- Other libraries should already come preinstalled with Python 3.11+

 2. **Navigate to the directory with your script and open terminal**: